“The Lord replied, ‘Don’t say, ‘I’m too young,’ for you must go wherever I send you and say whatever I tell you’” (Jeremiah 1:7 NLT).

-Here are some common excuses for not being on mission -
+Here are some common excuses for not fulfilling your commission:

 Whether it was Sarah claiming she was too old to be used by God or Jeremiah claiming he was too young, God rejected their excuses.
-"Don't say that," the Lord replied, "for you must go wherever I send you and say whatever I tell you.
-And don't be afraid of the people, for I will be with you and take care of you."
-(Jeremiah 1:7-8, NLT)
+“Don’t say that,” the Lord replied, “for you must go wherever I send you and say whatever I tell you.
+And don’t be afraid of the people, for I will be with you and will protect you” (Jeremiah 1:7-8 NLT).

 The Great Commission is your commission, and doing your part is the secret to living a life of significance.
-Jesus said, "Only those who throw away their lives for my sake and for the sake of the Good News will ever know what it means to really live!"
-(Mark 8:35, TLB)
+Jesus said, “Only those who throw away their lives for My sake and for the sake of the Good News will ever know what it means to really live” (Mark 8:35 LB).